Invoca/developer-docs/source/api_documentation/transactions_api/advertiser_response_params.rst

   * - affiliate_id_from_network
     - Media Outlet ID
     - Media Outlet ID from the network as set on the Invoca media outlet.

-  * - affiliate_name
-    - Media Outlet
-    - Name of the media outlet.

   * - affiliate_commissions_ranking
     - Media Outlet Commissions Ranking